Palak-2004/Project2/README.md

 # Project 1
-This Project was created in Local System
+This Project was created in Local System.